 The size of the laptop refers to the external physical dimensions.
 Of course there are other items beyond the unit itself that need to be carried as well, so this should be taken into consideration as well when looking at them.
 Many laptop are removing DVD drives to save on space and they aren't as required as they once were.
 This means that if you need this ability with such a machine, then you also have to carry these external devices.
-Some laptops will feature a swappable media bay to allow you to change between a DVD and a spare battery.
+Some laptops will feature a swappable media bay to allow you to change between a DVD and a spare battery but they are becoming much less common even in corporate systems.
 And of course if you need to recharge or power any of these you will also need to be carrying the power adapters.

 All systems list three physical dimensions for their size: width, depth and height or thickness.
 The width refers to the size of the laptop frame from the left side of the keyboard deck to the right.
 Depth refers to the size of the system from the front of the laptop to the back panel hinge.
 Note that the depth may not include the additional bulk that sits behind the laptop hinge from an oversized battery.
 Height or thickness refers to the size from the bottom of the laptop to the back of the display when the laptop is closed.
 Many companies will list two measurements for thickness because the height tapers down from the back to the front of the laptop.
 For the About.com PC Hardware / Reviews site, thickness will always be listed as the thickest part of the chassis.